amirmazmi/config/bash/gpgzip.md

-#### Passwords may be cached by gpg agent - create ~/.gnupg/gpg-agent.conf with the following options
+#### Passwords may be cached by gpg agent.
+Can avoid this by creating ~/.gnupg/gpg-agent.conf with the following options
 ```
 default-cache-ttl 1
 max-cache-ttl 1